JoNjuguna/jonjuguna2.github.io/README.md

                             player.PlayerChoice.Color = "Rescue, YOU RESCUE THE TREATS, YOU AND THE TREATS ATTACK CAPTAIN SOUR AND CAPTURE HIM...HURRAY!";
                             break;
                         case "3":
-                            player.PlayerChoice.Color = "Sneak, YOU SNEAK UP AND EAT CAPTAIN SOUR AND SAVE THE TREATS!" break;
+                            player.PlayerChoice.Color = "Sneak, YOU SNEAK UP AND EAT CAPTAIN SOUR AND SAVE THE TREATS!";
+                            break;
                         case "4":
                             player.PlayerChoice.Color = "Magic, YOU USE HEAT MAGIC AND MELT CAPTAIN SOUR AND SAVES THE TREATS AND QUEEN SWEETNESS!";